Terms of service • Privacy policy • Legal notice

 - They enable statistical evaluation of online marketing campaign performance.

-- Intrenion UG (haftungsbeschränkt) can see when an email was opened and which links were clicked, using tracking pixels.
+- Intrenion GmbH can see when an email was opened and which links were clicked, using tracking pixels.

-- Personal data from tracking pixels are stored and analyzed by the controller to improve newsletter delivery and tailor future content to the data subject's interests.
+- Personal data from tracking pixels is stored and analyzed by the controller to improve newsletter delivery and tailor future content to the data subject’s interests.

 - Personal data won’t be shared with third parties.